Apple CEO: cash discussions intensifying

-SAN FRANCISCO Apple Inc (AAPL.O) is in very active discussions at the board level about what to do with its steadily growing hoard of cash and securities, Chief Executive Tim Cook said on Tuesday, responding to calls for the world's most valuable electronics company to put its massive cash reserves to work.
+SAN FRANCISCO Apple Inc (AAPL.O) is in very active discussions at the board level about what to do with its cash, Chief Executive Tim Cook said on Tuesday, responding to calls for the world's most valuable electronics company to put its massive reserves to work.

-Cook, in one of his rare appearances before investors, also talked about a "jaw-dropping" opportunity in smartphones.
-He also said the iPad tablet trajectory was "off the charts," adding that he foresaw tablets surpassing the personal computer market in unit sales eventually - eroding Microsoft Corp's (MSFT.O) Windows dominance.
+Cook, in a rare appearance before investors, also talked about a "jaw-dropping" opportunity in smartphones.
+He said the iPad tablet trajectory was "off the charts," adding that he foresaw tablets surpassing personal computers in unit sales eventually - eroding Microsoft Corp's (MSFT.O) Windows dominance.

+He acknowledged that online retailer Amazon.com Inc (AMZN.O) was an intense competitor with its Kindle Fire tablet.

-Wall Street's other concern is the likelihood of Apple returning some of its $98 million warchest to shareholders through dividends or share buybacks - even if it is only a one-time deal.
+Investors are increasingly calling on Apple to return some of its $98 billion warchest to shareholders through dividends or share buybacks - even if it is only a one-time deal.

-On Tuesday, the CEO urged investors at a Goldman Sachs technology conference to be patient about the cash reserves.
+On Tuesday, Cook, who took over from Silicon Valley icon Steve Jobs last August, urged investors at a Goldman Sachs technology conference to be patient about the cash reserves.

 "I only ask for a little bit of patience, so we do this deliberately and in the best interest of shareholders," Cook said.